 Any admixture used in normal concrete production can be used for LC as well.
 The compatibility with the binder and LWA used should be checked beforehand, as for NC.
 This holds especially for LWA that may have different surface charges compared to normal weight aggregate.
 Initially dry or only prewetted LWA will absorb parts of liquid admixtures if these are added too early to the mix.
-In some cases (SCC version or Pumping version - see Pumpmix Brochure) Argex recommends the use of presaturated Argex aggregates to avoid absorption of the admixtures into the LWA.
+In some cases (SCC version or Pumping version - see Pumpmix Brochure) Argex recommends the use of presaturated Argex aggregates to avoid absorption of the admixtures into the LWA (or Argex coating).
 The use of Stabilizer is highly recommended for S5 or SCC flow.
 In order to prevent too sticky LC, the ideal dosage is around 0.1% on cement (liquid stabilizer) or 500 to 1000 gr of powder stabilizer.
+The use of air-trainer is an option too (the control of strength is requested).